JustDanceModding/JustDanceModding/README.md

+# Announcement
+This repository is officially dead.
+I tried to put as much work in it as i could, but it had no success.
+Nobody cared of the tools, so i decided to private them all, and may this org. rest in peace.

 ## JustDanceModding
 This organization is a project which will include a bunch of tools for modding the Just Dance Series games.